kietpa/kietpa.github.io/content/posts/1-go-error-handling/index.md

 )
 ...
 ```
 A basic implementation would include an array of custom errors created by `errors.New()`, which are then easily identfied using the `errors.Is()` and `errors.As()` functions.
-The errors are passed from the internals to the controllers handled in a specific way.
+The errors are passed from the internals to the controllers to be handled in a specific way.
 For example, `ErrFailedBind` would indicate that the actual error needed to be parsed to display which of the input fields were invalid, whereas `ErrUnauthorized` would return the same message to the user everytime.
+Below is an example of parsing the `ErrFailedBind`.

 ```go
 var Validate *validator.Validate = validator.New()